 Prioritization is one of the greatest challenges teams face.
 Ever-changing requirements confuse the development process.
 In Scrum, the scope of work for every Sprint is strictly identified.
 This forces the team to concentrate on the most important task for that very moment.
 This speeds up the pace of your market breakthrough.

 Tip: A good practice is to finish a sprint on Wednesday and start new on Thursday.
 Don’t ask how we know it, just trust us.

-Some entrepreneurs are afraid to face the lack of control when working with outsourced teams.
+Some entrepreneurs are afraid to face a lack of control when working with outsourced teams.
 Scrum eliminates this issue.
 Sprints enable you to see which tasks are in progress, which are already tested and which are done.